Death Valley: The Revenge of Bloody Bill: Plot

 Cocaine dealer, Darrell, leads a cop on a chase through the desert.
 She follows him until he throws his brick of cocaine out the window which bursts open on her windshield.
 Darrel's car breaks down though and he is forced to walk.
-He comes across “Sunset Valley-population 99”, a ghost town that suddenly materializes out of no where.
+He comes across “Sunset Valley-population 99”, a ghost town that suddenly materializes out of nowhere.
 He stops in the saloon and is attacked by a zombie bartender.
 Running outside, he finds the town populated with zombies that chase him until he runs into Bloody Bill, who rips out his throat.

 A debate team consisting of Gwen, Mandy, Sondra, Buck, Jerry and their coach Avery embark on a trip to tournament in Phoenix when they are carjacked by Earl, Darrell's “business” partner.
 He is searching for Darrell and holds everyone in the van at gunpoint until they arrive at Sunset Valley—the population sign now at 100.
 They search the empty buildings when an undead Darrell appears and warns Earl that Bloody Bill is coming before he fully zombifies and attacks Jerry before being shot by Earl.
 Bill and his zombies descend on the town and Sondra runs off on her own, encountering a young girl zombie.
 She follows the girl into a house where several zombies are eating human body parts.
 She tries escaping but is attacked and eaten; the population sign reads 101.

 The others take refuge in a house and Jerry tells them the legend of Bloody Bill Anderson: a Confederate war criminal on the run from the Union who was brutally executed by the people of Sunset Valley for his crimes, though not before Bill could make a deal with the Devil grating him supernatural powers.
 They hear Sondra's cry's outside and upon investigating, find her mutilated body.
 Buck panics and runs off on his own and Avery fights Earl, wrestling a gun from him when the zombies attack, forcing them to fight together.
 Mandy, Gwen and Jerry are separated and go off on their own.
 Buck runs in circles, with every direction he takes leading back to Sunset Valley.
 He encounters Sandra and other zombies with Bill, who walks up and crushes his skull in his bare hands and the population sign increases to 102.